 Satisfactory Academic Progress is required of all Financial Aid students.
 If the college places you on probation you are automatically on probation with the Financial Aid Office.
-Satisfactory progress will be monitored at the end of each spring semester for all Financial Aid students who apply for Aid for the next school year.
+Satisfactory progress will be monitored for all Financial Aid students who apply for Aid.
 Detailed information on standards required are available in the Financial Aid Office.